chaoss/wg-dei/focus-areas/events/attendee-demographics.md

-# Attendees Demographics
+# Attendee Demographics

-Question: How diverse and inclusive are the attendees?
+Question: How diverse and inclusive are the attendees of an event?

 ## Description